 - Review documents to ensure you have a full understanding

-Keep in mind, this checklist is not necessarily all-encompassing, but it does serve to help you keep your financial plan in mind, even during the holiday season and global pandemic.
+Keep in mind, this checklist is not necessarily all-encompassing, but it does serve to help you keep your financial plan in mind, even during the holiday season and global pandemics.
 As always, check with a tax professional regarding any decision which may impact your taxes.
 If any of these financial moves raise questions, please feel free to contact us and schedule a time to review or create a tax-smart investing plan that works for you and your family.